Daisuke Sakuma: Personal life

 Sakuma has been said to be "anime's biggest fan in Johnny's Junior" during his pre-debut days.
 He's also good at acrobatic and made his own "Acrobatic Wotagei" move.
+He is a vocal fan of the VTuber Hoshimachi Suisei and has often sung her praises on television and on radio shows.

-One of his trademark is his pink hair that matches his member color in Snow Man.

-He has an older brother and a younger brother.
+One of his trademarks is his pink hair that matches his member color in Snow Man.
+He has an older and a younger brother.